'Things must change' British PM vows after London Bridge rampage

 The prime minister said Britain was seeing a "new trend" in the threat the country faces.
 "Terrorism breeds terrorism" she said, adding that recent attacks were connected by the "evil ideology of Islamist extremism."

 She addressed the nation after chairing an emergency meeting of her Cabinet.
-"Enough is enough," she said as she announced a raft of initiatives to tackle the terror threat.
+"Enough is enough," she said as she announced a raft of initiatives to tackle the terrorist threat.

 May said police and intelligence services had foiled five "credible" plots since the attack on Parliament that left three dead in March.

+It was a "matter of life or death," as the assailants appeared to be wearing suicide belts, he said.

+One member of the public was shot during the exchange but did not sustain life-threatening l injuries, Rowley said.

-Police said Sunday among those injured in the attack were a British Transport police officer and an off-duty Metropolitan police officer.
+Police said earlier Sunday that among those injured in the attack were a British Transport police officer and an off-duty Metropolitan police officer.

 A man who lived next to the raided apartment in East London said he believed his neighbor was one of the suspects and thought he had seen him on TV.